 Sounds simple this one.
 Yet so many people jet off on holiday with friends or family and forget that we all have differing needs and wants from our break.
 The result?
 An unfulfilling trip that leaves you needing another break to recover.

 Then filter them down to the three or four killer things that will ensure the trip goes with a swing.
 These are now the must haves for checking any holiday you find against.
-If there any real 'no-nos' then ensure these are also listed.
+If there are any real 'no-nos' then ensure these are also listed.
 And don't forget to sort out the dates you can travel on, or ideally a range of dates.

 2. Set the budget